macman2034/Quick-Connect-Helper/README.md

 # Jellyfin Quick Connect Helper Plugin

-A Jellyfin plugin that adds a convenient Quick Connect button to the web interface, making it easy to generate and display Quick Connect codes for device pairing.
+A Jellyfin plugin that adds a convenient Quick Connect button to the web interface, making it easy for admins to log devices in as any user with minimal disruption to their navigating or playback.

 ## Features

 - 🔘 **Quick Connect Button** - Adds a dedicated button in the top-right navigation bar
 - 🔢 **One-Click Code Generation** - Generate Quick Connect codes instantly without navigating to settings
-- 📱 **Easy Device Pairing** - Display codes directly in the interface for quick device authentication
+- 📱 **Easy Device Pairing** - Admins can simply input codes directly in the popup to quickly auth users devices on their behalf without passwords
 - 🔄 **Real-time Status** - Shows when Quick Connect is disabled with helpful prompts
 - 🐳 **Docker Compatible** - Works with both Docker containers and native installations
 - 🎨 **Seamless Integration** - Matches Jellyfin's native UI design

 ## Screenshots

 The plugin adds a Quick Connect button (📱 icon) to the top-right corner of your Jellyfin interface, next to the search and user icons.
-Clicking it instantly generates a Quick Connect code that you can use to pair devices.
+Clicking it opens the small popup where you select the username you need logged in and input the 6 digit Quick Connect code and hit Authorize.

 ## Compatibility